 Although permanent throughout the U.S, most crows in Canada migrate southwards in winter for the warmer weather.

 They like to live in open areas with large trees, which is one reason why crows are associated with death and graveyards.
-Although they eat carrion, crows are fond of graveyards as they are open spaces with large trees and neat, manicured lawns.
+Although they eat carrion, crows are fond of cemeteries as they are open spaces with large trees and neat, manicured lawns.

 There are five subspecies of the American crow.
 The eastern crow can be found in eastern Canada and the northeastern United States.
 You can find the northwestern crow around Seattle and the Pacific temperate rainforests ecoregion.
 The Florida crow is smaller but with large feet and legs and can be found around Florida.
 The southern crow can be found around Texas, Alabama, Mississippi, and throughout the south, while the western crow is endemic to the western states.

 Although a crow’s brain is only about as big as a human thumb, their brains are very complex.
 Crows are very social and can form large flocks of hundreds or thousands called murders in winter.
-Their winter roosting behavior consists of them assembling in the afternoon before moving to a roosting area for nightfall.
+Their winter roosting behavior consists of assembling in the afternoon before moving to a roosting area for nightfall.

 Crows are excellent problem-solvers, learning garbage truck routes, learning how to get into containers, holding food under their feet, and using their bills to open it.